 Our team is comprised of a wonderful, interdisciplinary team of undergraduate and graduate student research assistants who contribute to this research.
 The team is directed by Dr. Jessica Klusek.
 Interested in joining our team?
 We are currently recruiting PhD students, post-docs, and undergraduate students interested in becoming involved.

-Our research facilities are located in the heart of USC’s Innovista district in the Discovery I Building, at 915 Greene Street.
-Visitors can park in the Discovery garage on Park Street.
-We are conveniently located within walking distance to Columbia’s Vista district, home to a number of local eateries and shopping.Get directions ->
+Our research facilities are located on the campus of the University of South Carolina in the Montgomery Speech and Hearing Clinic at 1705 College Street.
+Visitors can park in the Close-Hipp parking garage on Henderson Street.
+We are conveniently located within walking distance to Columbia’s Five Points district, home to a number of local eateries and shopping.Get directions ->

 Dr. Jessica Klusek is an Assistant Professor at the University of South Carolina.
 Dr. Klusek received her PhD in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill.
 She followed her doctoral training with an NIH-funded postdoctoral fellowship in Psychology at the University of South Carolina, where she completed interdisciplinary training in physiology, psychology, and genetics.
 Dr. Klusek is also a certified, licensed speech-language pathologist.